giladHaimov/BTWiz/README.md

 BTWiz is an internal library developed & used by my team: www.mobileedge.co.il in Android Bluetooth projects for the last 3 years.
 It is hereby released as an open source project.

+Using BTWiz saves us a significant amount of time and error-handling when kickstarting a n ew Bluetooth project.
+We encourage you to enjoy these benefits in your next Bluetooth-enabled app.

 For licensing details please visit http://www.apache.org/licenses/LICENSE-2.0

 If you wish to comment on/contribute to BTWiz, feel free to contact me directly.